 Initiative: Immediate citations (Issue 2.)
-Category of Issues Addressed (check all that apply) □ Organization ☑ Administration □ Personnel □ Other Was this non-tax initiative a part of your original plan application $ar{D}$ or a plan amendment \Box ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+Category of Issues Addressed (check all that apply) ☐ Organization ☐ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $\square$ or a plan amendment $\square$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ✓ Yes ☐ No If yes, when was the ordinance enacted?
 Ordinance No. 2212 was approved on March 19, 2015.
 If no, please describe challenges faced in enacting the related ordinance(s).
 None.
 SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 This initiative provides an important tool for the City to achieve City Code compliance from habitual violators of nuisance ordinances.
 In addition, the resulting ordinance encourages cooperation to resolve nuisances without the need to resort to enforcement actions, and it has resulted in improved compliance by the residents of the City.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
+None.
 None.

 Initiative: Property Transfers (Issue 3.)
-Category of Issues Addressed (check all that apply) □ Organization Was this non-tax initiative a part of your original plan application ☑ or a plan amendment □ ?
-Has the ordinance(s) needed to implement this initiative been enacted?
-Yes No If yes, when was the ordinance enacted?
+Category of Issues Addressed (check all that apply) ☐ Organization ☑ Administration ☐ Personnel ☐ Other Was this non-tax initiative a part of your original plan application $oxdot$ or a plan amendment $oxdot$ ?
+Has the ordinance(s) needed to implement this initiative been enacted? ☑ Yes ☐ No If yes, when was the ordinance enacted?
 Ordinance No. 2211 was approved on March 19, 2015.
 If no, please describe challenges faced in enacting the related ordinance(s).
 None.
 SUCCESSES - In the space below, please provide a brief narrative highlighting successes realized through the implementation of this initiative and any metrics used to track performance.
 This initiative permits the transfer of City property without the need for public auction under certain circumstances.
 This initiative is a valuable tool for the City to further its economic development goals.
-It has normitted the transfer of property after public paties to appure its most officient use for the benefit has permitted the transfer of property after public notice to ensure its most efficient use for the benefit of the City and its residents.
+It has permitted the transfer of property after public notice to ensure its most efficient use for the benefit of the City and its residents.
 LESSONS LEARNED - In the space below, please provide a brief narrative highlighting lessons learned during implementation of this initiative that would benefit other municipalities.
 None.